autumn-info-442a/team-e/README.md

-# team-escape (e)
+# team-explore (e)
-INFO 442 Team Escape
+INFO 442 Team Explore

 Hello!
-We are Team Escape in INFO 442: Cooperative Software Development.
+We are Team Explore in INFO 442: Cooperative Software Development.
 This repo will be used to host the hard work of our team for the duration of this class.

 Our team consists of four undergraduate students: Greyson Fields, Jayson Edwards, Rajoshi Chakravarti, and Andy Cahill.